Fantasy is more than dragons

 5. Is there a period during which I can’t do so?

 Nope.
 You can send it to other blogs or outlets as soon as you wish.

 5. Can I use outbound links?

-In most cases, you will only be permitted to link to your own social media and books.
-I spend hours on the posts I publish on my blog, trying to make them as interesting to my readers as possible, and take great pride in my work.
-My blog is not a link farm, so I take great offense if you treat it as such.
-Treat it as a place to connect with like-minded people, not as part of your SEO strategy.
+Yes.
+However, I spend hours on the posts I publish on my blog, trying to make them as interesting to my readers as possible, and take great pride in my work.
+My blog is not a link farm, so please don’t treat it as one.
+It is a place to connect with like-minded people, not as part of your SEO strategy.

 Please send me your idea for a guest post.
-If we move forward with it, I’ll need the following (please consider this a checklist and be sure to send me everything):
+It needs to appeal to my readers, who are mostly writers interested in books and book marketing.
+Assuming we move forward with it, I’ll need the following (please consider this a checklist and be sure to send me everything):

 - The post in word format;

 - a short author bio;

 - your photo;

 - buy links (in case of a book feature or promo).